 The first burn is the most important.
 Always burn your candle for at least 3 hours to allow the melt pool to reach all edges of the candle.
 This avoids a ‘tunnel’ effect running down the centre of your candle.

 Remove the tip of the wick in between each burn.
+This will stop the candle from producing excess smoke.
 Sometimes a small flowering shape might appear, this is completely normal.
 Due to the natural nature of our candles, we advise that you gently remove the small petals that may have formed, ensuring that the wick is no longer than 5mm.

 Treat yourself to a wick trimmer, it makes the above process much easier and mess-free.

 Invest in a candle snuffer to extinguish the flame gently.
 This will stop too much smoke being produced, so that the beautiful scent that’s diffused throughout your room isn’t affected.